 You can publish three-dimensional data (multipatches) and two-dimensional data as hosted scene layers to your portal from ArcGIS Pro 1.1.
 You can publish three-dimensional points as hosted scene layers (also called 3D scene layers) to your portal from ArcGIS Pro 1.2 and later releases.
 You can also upload a scene layer package to your portal and publish a hosted scene layer.

-Your portal must be configured with ArcGIS Data Store (10.3.1 or later) and have a tile cache data store to publish hosted scene layers using multipatch data.
+Your portal must be configured with ArcGIS Data Store (10.3.1 or later release) and have a tile cache data store to publish hosted scene layers using multipatch data.
 You can publish hosted scene layers using 3D point data beginning with ArcGIS Pro 1.3, ArcGIS Data Store 10.4, and Portal for ArcGIS 10.4.
-You can publish point cloud data beginning with ArcGIS Pro 1.4 and ArcGIS Enterprise 10.5.
+You can publish point cloud data beginning with ArcGIS Pro 1.4, ArcGIS Data Store 10.5, and Portal for ArcGIS 10.5.

 The hosted scene layer exposes all vector datasets included in the map.
 Scene layers are composed of a hosted feature layer containing vector data and a cache to support rapid visualization of the data.
 To create this cache, you must have ArcGIS Data Store installed and a tile cache data store configured with your portal's hosting server.